 Michigan’s state motto, inscribed on the state’s flag in the original Latin, looks like something out of the works of Cicero or Ovid.
 Below the state’s seal, supported by an elk, a moose, and an eagle, lie the words Si quaeris peninsulam amoenam circumspice.
 Literally translated, it is an advertisement for the state: If you seek a pleasant peninsula, look around you.

-Michigan is a state of ingenuity, the home of Henry Ford and Charles Lindbergh.
+Michigan is a state of ingenuity; it’s also the home of Henry Ford and Charles Lindbergh.
 From its rocky shores came the American automobile, Kellogg’s cereal, Domino’s Pizza, and countless writers and musicians.
 For Michigan students that seek opportunities for their future, who plan to go out into the “real world” and earn a high-level education, the pleasant peninsula truly is the land of hopes and dreams.
-Here are a few opportunities afforded to residents of the Great Lakes State:
+Thus, here are a few scholarships for those living in Michigan.

 And remember, the individual colleges/universities have scholarships for students who attend their schools, so make sure you look for financial aid opportunities at the school of your choice!